timaschew/auto-toc.js/README.md

 ---

-__NOTE__ This won't work on for you README files on github.com, [see here why](http://stackoverflow.com/questions/21340803/embed-javascript-in-github-readme-md).
+__NOTE__ This won't work for you README files on github.com, [see here why](http://stackoverflow.com/questions/21340803/embed-javascript-in-github-readme-md).
 This feature need to be provided by GitHub, see [here](https://github.com/isaacs/github/issues/215)

 ---